randomgraphics/vulkan-sdk-for-windows/README.md

 Note: this is README file for this repository.
-Check out [README.txt](README.txt) for original readme of Vulkan SDK.
+Check out [readme.txt](readme.txt) for original readme of Vulkan SDK.

 This repository is a pre-installed Vulkan-SDK for Window platform.
 The purpose of this repository is to simplify Vulkan applications build process on Windows, especially when doing it with automated scripts.